AndrasE/frost-tattoo-and-piercing/README.md

 <li>Responsive Design - Fully responsive and optimized for different screen sizes.</li>
 <li>PWA-Ready & Custom PWA Installation Flow - Installable on both mobile and desktop for Chromium-based browsers.
 Adapts to the user's browser and OS, providing alternative installation instructions for not natively supported browsers.</li>
 <li>Dynamic Sliders - Includes testimonial and gallery sliders for a seamless user experience.</li>
-<li>Interactive Gallery Album - Displays images in a lightbox for a full-screen view.</li>
+<li>Interactive Gallery Album - Displays images in a lightbox including a full-screen view.</li>
 <li>Splash Screen & Hero Video - Engages users with a polished entry experience.</li>
 <li>High Lighthouse Scores - Excellent ratings for accessibility, best practices, and SEO.</li>
 </p>